 While outpatient treatment costs less than inpatient treatment, it may not be the right choice for everybody.
 Outpatient treatment is better suited for patients who have a good family and social support system.
 Outpatient programs are offered at varying levels of intensity with some of the lower intensity programs providing drug education and not much else.
 Higher intensity programs provide many of the services that are offered in residential treatment depending on the specific needs of each patient.

-Most residential drug treatment programs last roughly 28 days.
+Most residential drug and alcohol treatment programs last roughly 28 days.
 While the patient is undergoing treatment, their environment is strictly controlled and they have no access to drugs or alcohol.
 They will face significant challenges upon reentry into the real world.
 How will they cope with the stresses and pressures of real life?
 Aftercare programs exist to meet this need.
 The drug rehabilitation programs that are most successful include aftercare programs that are tailored to suit the patient’s individual needs.
 Aftercare plans can include outpatient treatment, a stay at a halfway house or participation in 12-step meetings.
 According to The Drug Abuse Treatment Outcome Study (DATOS) performed in 1999, individuals who remained in treatment for the longest had the best outcomes.
 Those who left treatment early had an increased likelihood of returning to drugs and were more likely to be suicidal and unemployed.
 In the years since DATOS, there have been new developments in drug treatment to make programs even more effective.
 New counseling techniques and new ways of handling detoxification have emerged to make drug and alcohol treatment programs better at helping patients to maintain sobriety.